0w0Demonic/AquaHotkey/docs/advanced.md

 Here's where things get clever.

-Since extensions are just classes, you can check if a class has been included in your script using `IsSet()`.
+Since extensions are just classes (also the `AquaHotkey` class responsible for them), you can check if a class has been included in your script simply by using `IsSet()`.

-That means you can make your own extensions depend on other ones conditionally.
+In general, defining your own `static __New()` helps you gain much more control of how properties are being extended.
+It lets you check if other extensions are present, and to make extensions only be applied if `AquaHotkey` is present in the script.

 ```ahk
 class StreamExtensions extends AquaHotkey {